calveym/floatingpoint-website/README.md

    * Walk around your city in first person
    * Smart road drawing and deleting
    * Algorithms for driving your economy and population growth

+#### Instructions for website updates:
+log into the Digital Ocean server switch to staging branch pull master to staging checkout into master and merge staging into master restart server with `sudo nginx -s reload`
+Changes applied